MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1rendertarget-createbitmapfromwicbitmap(iwicbitmapsource,const d2d1_bitmap_properties,id2d1bitmap).md

 Type: <b><a href="https://msdn.microsoft.com/e58216ea-e6b5-450f-a0ea-b879aa5dff38">ID2D1Bitmap</a>**</b>

-When this method returns, contains the address of a pointer to the new bitmap.
+When this method returns, contains a pointer to a pointer to the new bitmap.
 This parameter is passed uninitialized.

 ## -returns